Alcohol Use Disorder: Symptoms, Causes, Effects and Treatment

 What are the Effects of Alcoholism?

-The common effects of alcoholism include damage to physical health, liver damage, cirrhosis, cancer, mental health problems, strained relationships, financial problems, legal issues, social isolation, and accidents or injuries.
+The effects of alcoholism include damage to physical health, liver damage, cirrhosis, cancer, mental health problems, strained relationships, financial problems, legal issues, social isolation, and accidents or injuries.

 These common effects are described below.